-My research field is fluid dynamics, with a special interest in passive tracers spreading in laminar fluid flow.
-My advisors are Dr. Roberto Camassa and Dr. Richard McLaughlin and I am a member of the Joint Applied Mathematics and Marine Sciences Fluids Lab at the University of North Carolina at Chapel Hill.
+My Ph.D. advisors were Dr. Roberto Camassa and Dr. Richard McLaughlin and I was a member of the Joint Applied Mathematics and Marine Sciences Fluids Lab at the University of North Carolina at Chapel Hill.
+My dissertation focused on the spreading of passive tracers in pressure-driven laminar flow in capillary tubes; in particular, I modeled how the cross-sectional geometry affects the tracer spreading.

-Throughout my education both in Italy and at Chapel Hill, I have worked closely with undergraduate and graduate students, postdoctoral researchers and faculty members.
-Starting from my B.Eng. thesis, my research projects have had analytical, numerical as well as experimental aspects, often developed in a joint effort with other researchers.
-I thoroughly enjoy collaborating with other scholars, and hope to expand my research interests to be more interdisciplinary moving forward.
+Throughout my education both in Italy and at Chapel Hill, I have worked closely with undergraduate and graduate students, postdoctoral researchers, and faculty members.
+Starting from my B.Eng. thesis, my research projects have had analytical, numerical, as well as experimental components, often developed in a joint effort with other researchers.
+I thoroughly enjoy collaborating with other scholars, and hope to expand my research interests to be even more interdisciplinary moving forward.

 I am interested in applied fluid dynamics problems, mathematical modeling of physical and social systems, and partial differential equations.